 So it’s fair to say I’ve had a lot on my mind and on my plate, but I like it that way.
 And now that I’ve finished clinical rotations and taken my last exam, I’ll have more time to focus on sharing delicious recipes with all of you!
-Like this yummy Whole Grain Shrimp and Leek Risotto.
+Like this yummy Brown Rice Shrimp and Leek Risotto.

 This recipe was born out of necessity, like many of my recipes.
 I came home one night to a pretty sparse vegetable drawer except for a few leeks, no protein thawed out for dinner, and no plan.
 It’s for situations like these that I usually keep a bag of shrimp in the freezer for quick thawing and lots of different whole grains in the pantry, especially brown rice.

-In the spirit of reducing food waste, I challenge you to get creative and use up the produce you have lurking in the back of your refrigerator this week.
-You can even make a risotto of your own.
+In the spirit of reducing food waste, I challenge you to get creative and use up the products you have lurking in the back of your refrigerator this week.
+You can even make a brown rice risotto of your own.
 You’ll feel satisfied knowing you can be resourceful and still create a delicious dinner.
 Plus you’ll save a trip to the store, which is always a plus!

 - 2 tsp olive oil